thekalinga/thekalinga.in/_drafts/2020-10-21-democractic-manifesto/2020-10-21-democractic-manifesto.md

 >
 > — Bernard of Chartres

-_**NOTE**: This is a priminary draft version; in need of collaboration & contribution from people like you.
+_**NOTE**: This is a priliminary draft version; in need of collaboration & contribution.
 If you find any obvious mistakes in this article that I have overseen (or) ideas that needs to be added/removed (or) more context is required in any section, please feel free to post a comment/criticism so that we can discuss & build a better version._

 As yourself the following question.
 Suppose you live one of the many _shell democracies_ that call themselves _democracies_ & you just participated in an election today.